-Childcare facilities Q19.
-Are there any childcare facilities in your LGA that cook and/or serve PHF?
-This question does not include childcare facilities that receive and store lunch/food packed by parents/carers.

-Yes O No

-Q20.
-Are all these child care facilities inspected at least once per year?

-Yes O No

-Business Inspe ection Outcom es

-scores achieved for all premises inspected.
-For premises where there were two is, please report the score of the most recent primary inspection.
-Business Inspection Outcomes Please indicate the types of premises for which the business inspection outcomes are being reported Fixed premises Temporary premises Mobile premises Q24.
+Childcare facilities care facilities in your LGA tha nclude childcare facilities tha arents/carers.
+Yes O No Q20.
+Are all these childcare facilities inspected at least once per year?
+Yes O No Business Inspe ction Outcome es nises inspected.
+For premises the most recent primary insp Business Inspection Outcomes Please indicate the typ outcomes are being re pes of premises for which the ported he business inspection ▼ Fixed premises Temporary premises Mobile premises Q24.
 Number of premises with 0-3 points (5 star Scores on Doors rating) determined at the most recent primary inspection?
-19 Q25.
-Number of premises with 4-8 points (4 star Scores on Doors rating) determined at the most recent primary inspection?
-14 Q26.
+58 es with 4-8 points (4 star S t recent primary inspection

+Q26.
 Number of premises with 9-15 points and with no single 8 point breach (3 star Scores on Doors rating) determined at the most recent primary inspection?

-4 Q27.
+Q27.
 Number of premises with more than 15 points or with any single 8 point breach ('no star' Scores on Doors rating) determined at the most recent primary inspection?

-3 Total 40
+Total